jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.006.png)

 A button object in general might be called a *type* of object.
-The different button objects might be objects of a similar *type*.
+The different button objects may be objects of a similar *type*.
 Sometimes the word *object* might be used in place of the word *type*.
-For instance, something might be called the button *object*, while talking about the button *type*.
+For instance, something could be called the button *object*, while talking about the button *type*.

 There may be quite a few types available, that someone might use in one way or another.
-Such as a __Button__ type for instance, which might be used to build a user interface.
+Such as a __Button__ type for instance, which may be used to build a user interface.
 Another type, __Integer__, may represent one integer number.
 Those might be used relatively frequently in programming.

-Another word for *type* might be *class*. *Type* and *class* might not precisely be the same thing, but perhaps it is pretty close and the word *class* might be used in several object oriented programming languages.
+Another word for *type* might be *class*. *Type* and *class* may not precisely be the same thing, but perhaps it is pretty close and the word *class* might be used in several object oriented programming languages.

 Commands
 --------

-Apart from a collection of sub objects, objects might contain *commands*.
+Apart from a collection of sub objects, objects may contain *commands*.

 ![](images/Circle%20Language%20Spec%20Introduction.007.png)